crumbhole/argocd-lovely-plugin/README.md

 ## General configuration
 Lovely is designed for minimal configuration and to do the right thing.
 The following environment variables can be used to change some behaviour:
-- LOVELY_DISABLE_VAULT: Set to true to prevent processing by the argo-vault-replacer plugin.
-If you never want to do this just never install argo-vault-replacer.
+- LOVELY_PLUGINS: Set to a comma separated list of binaries to run, in the same way as argocd expects plugins. stdin->plugin->stdout processing yaml.
+Each plugin is executed with bash -c <plugin and parameters>, so you can pass parameters as hoped for.
 - LOVELY_KUSTOMIZE_PATH: Set to a path or binary name to use for kustomize.
 - LOVELY_HELM_PATH: Set to a path or binary name to use for helm.